Bathurst, New Brunswick: 1900s

 In April 1954, a new 80-foot antenna broadcast CHSJ signals to Bathurst from New Brunswick's only television station in Saint John.
 From 1958 onwards, the francophone CHAU station would broadcast on Channel 5 from its transmitter on Mount St. Joseph near Carleton, Quebec.
 Radio came to Bathurst in 1955, on CKBC run by the Bathurst Broadcasting Company.

 Sacred Heart University awarded "local boy made good" Sir James Dunn an honorary Social Science doctorate in May 1954.
 The institution had been granted the power to confer degrees by a 1940 Act of Parliament, which lasted until in 1974 the Board of Directors transferred control to the provincial government of Richard Bennett Hatfield, and it became known as the Bathurst Community College.
 Immature students and malcontented professors had in effect forced this change on the Board.

 The fill for the Queen street causeway was obtained from the excavations of the lower reservoir.
 The Town of Bathurst provided one third of the funds, while the government of Hugh John Fleming provided the other two thirds.
 The project, which begun in 1955, took two years to complete.

 Edward Byrne, KC, who had been Mayor of Bathurst from April 1949 to April 1951, was asked to chair the Royal Commission on Finance and Municipal Taxation in New Brunswick in 1960 by Robichaud, who then was Premier.
 He completed his report on November 4, 1963, and Robichaud later used his work to justify monumental changes in how the province is run.

-A petition was presented to the provincial government on 15 March 1960 to request the transformation of the Town into a City, after an affirmative vote were produced by ratepayers within the town and outlying districts.
+A petition was presented to the provincial government on 15 March 1960 to request the transformation of the town into a city, after an affirmative vote was produced by ratepayers within the town and outlying districts.

 Construction of the present airport near South Tetagouche was begun in 1964 as a project funded by the Town of Bathurst and Gloucester county municipalities.
 Lights were installed along the 4,000 by 75 foot paved runway in 1968.

 Bathurst was meanwhile incorporated as a city, the province's sixth, in 1966; hunters were dismayed because the increased size of the city meant, ipso facto, that they were expropriated.

 In 1972, the Bathurst Alpine Papermakers won the Hardy Cup, defeating The Rosetown Red Wings 3–0 at the old Bathurst Arena.
 The Hardy cup was the Canadian national Intermediate "A" ice hockey championship from 1967 until 1984.

 The area of the City in 1978 was 23,150 acre, while the taxable area was 15,600 acres; the city counted 154 people as employees.
 The mill rate was 1.0123, the number of water meters was 2,480, and the population was 16,301.
 The city in 1978 had about 178,000 feet of pipe in its water network.
 Storm and sanitary sewers were, at the time, combined in some areas.
 Septic tanks were, and are still, used in some outlying areas.